laygond/Traffic-Sign-Classifier/README.md

 ![alt text][image4]

-My final model consisted of the following layers:

 ###### Note:
-![alt text][image5]

 - Normalization helps to find faster better weights during training
-- The dropout added to the LeNet architecture increased accuracy by 4%
+- The dropout added to the LeNet architecture increased the training accuracy by 4%
 - The optimizer used was Adam
+- The Networks parameters were  the following:
+![alt text][image5]

 ## Analysis of Model on Test Images